swayamterode/Codes/Languages/JavaScript/README.md

 }
 ```

-- With `let`, redeclaring a variable in the another block is NOT allowed:
+- With `let`, redeclaring a variable in another block is NOT allowed:

 ```js
 let num = 3;